IELTS Writing Examples: 200+ Advanced Vocabulary & Collocations for Band 9 Essays

 95%

-Reading widely is one of the most effective ways to enhance your vocabulary:
+Reading widely is one of the most effective ways to enhance your vocabulary for IELTS writing task 2, as recommended by our IELTS online coaching:

-4. Topic-based reading - Focus on materials related to common IELTS topics
+4. Topic-based reading - Focus on materials related to common IELTS writing task 2 topics

-2. Guess meaning from context before checking a dictionary
+2. Guess meaning from context before checking a dictionary, a crucial skill for IELTS writing test

-6. Attempt to use new words in your practice essays
+6. Attempt to use new words in your IELTS writing practice essays with proper collocations for IELTS

 For more guidance on effective essay format and structure, see our detailed guide on Understanding the IELTS Writing Task 2 Format.